Home Collections Top Debt Mutual Funds in India 2025: Types of Debt Funds for SIP & More

 Overnight funds invest in securities with a maturity of one day.
 They are the least risky debt funds, ideal for parking funds for an extremely short duration.

-These funds invest in instruments with a portfolio duration greater than 7 years.
+These funds are invested in instruments with a portfolio duration greater than 7 years.
 They are suited for investors with a long-term horizon and a higher appetite for interest rate risks.

 How to Select the Best Debt Fund for Investment?